Woman Killed in Sarasota Commercial Vehicle Accident

 Three passengers, including a 3-year-old child, were injured when a semi-truck struck a stopped pickup on I-75

-A woman was killed and three passengers were injured in a commercial vehicle accident on Interstate 75 in Sarasota County this weekend, while a separate crash left a trooper injured and a driver facing DUI charges, according to the Florida Highway Patrol.
+A 34-year-old woman was killed and three passengers were injured in a commercial vehicle accident on Interstate 75 in Sarasota County this weekend, while a separate crash left a trooper injured and a driver facing DUI charges, according to the Florida Highway Patrol.

 The woman driving the pickup died.
 Three passengers, including a 3-year-old child, and the semi-truck driver were also injured.